 How Recasting Works

-A recast is basically a recalculation of your mortgage based on how much you currently owe.
-Presumably you've paid down your principal since you first took out the mortgage, and you'll be required to make an additional lump-sum payment as well.
-Your new, recast mortgage terms will be based on the balance remaining after that lump-sum payment, typically for the same remaining term.
+A recast is a recalculation of your mortgage based on how much you currently owe.
+Presumably, you've paid down your principal since you first took out the mortgage, and will be required to make an additional lump-sum payment and pay a small fee to recast.
+Your new mortgage terms will be based on the balance remaining after that lump-sum payment, typically for the same remaining term.

 The minimum a lender might accept for that upfront, lump-sum payment can vary.
 Note that your monthly payment will not change significantly without a large enough lump sum.

 You'll pay off the loan with fixed monthly payments just as you've been doing, and the payments generally don’t change over the life of your loan unless you have an adjustable-rate mortgage.

 You don’t have to qualify for a loan all over again.

 You can keep your interest rate if you managed to lock into a good one when you initially took out the loan.